berayozder/Tracking_Program_for_accounting/README.md

 **Import Linking:**
 - **Optional Connection**: Link expenses to specific import records
-- **Import Browser**: Dropdown shows recent imports with details (date, category, quantity)
+- **Multi-linking**: Select one or many imports to associate the expense via checkboxes
+- **Live Filter**: Quickly narrow the import list by typing keywords (quick filter above the checkbox list)
-- **Relationship Tracking**: Maintains connection between costs and inventory
+- **Relationship Tracking**: Maintains connections via a dedicated link table
+ - **Clean UI**: Import selection is hidden when not import-related

 **Document Support:**
 - **Native File Picker**: Browse and select files using system dialog